Twin Falls saucer hoax

-The Twin Falls saucer hoax was a hoaxed flying disc discovered in Twin Falls, Idaho, United States, on July 11, 1947.
-Amid a nationwide wave of alleged "flying disc" sightings, residents of Twin Falls reported recovering a 30 in "disc".
+The Twin Falls saucer hoax was a purported flying disc discovered in Twin Falls, Idaho, United States, on July 11, 1947.
+Amid a nationwide wave of alleged "flying disc" sightings, residents of Twin Falls reported recovering a 30 in-diameter "disc".
 FBI and Army officials took possession of the disc and quickly proclaimed the object to be a hoax.
 Press reported that local teenagers admitted to perpetrating the hoax.

 Background

 On June 24, 1947, civilian pilot Kenneth Arnold reported a sighting of 'flying discs'.
 By June 27, disc sightings were being reported nation-wide.

 On July 1, Twin Falls Times-News declared that "flying saucers have invaded" the Twin Falls region after a forest ranger and his companion reported seeing eight to ten "discs" flying in a V-shaped formation over Galena Summit.
-The two men were marking timber about three miles south of Galena Summit when they reportedly heard a buzzing noise overhead and saw shining objects above themselves.
+The two men were marking timber about three miles south of Galena Summit when they reportedly heard a buzzing noise overhead and saw shining objects above them.
 One of the witnesses, Walter Nicholson, was quoted as saying "it wasn't anything like an airplane".

 The following day, on July 2, press reported on a second sighting.
 Mr. and Mrs. J. F. Meuser were reportedly driving near Malta, Idaho, when they spotted a lone "big ball of fire" about the size of the moon, only "much brighter".

-A third sighting was reported on July 3; railway foreman B.G.
-Tiffany contacted the Times-News with a story of him and his crew having seen a fleet of nine discs noiselessly flying in a V-shaped formation over Hollister, Idaho, a month prior.
+A third sighting was reported on July 3; railway foreman B. G. Tiffany contacted the Times-News with a story of him and his crew having seen a fleet of nine discs noiselessly flying in a V-shaped formation over Hollister, Idaho, a month prior.
 Two additional sightings were reported on July 4.
-Twin Falls resident R.L.
-Dempsey reported seeing two discs over the city.
+Twin Falls resident R. L. Dempsey reported seeing two discs over the city.
 Three residents of Richfield, Idaho, reported having seen a single disc.

-On July 5, a group of 60 picnickers reportedly witnessed 35 discs in the skies over Twin Falls, making it the "largest number of the mystery devices reported anywhere in the nation" according to local press.
+On July 5, a group of 60 picnickers reportedly witnessed 35 discs in the skies over Twin Falls, making it the "largest number of the mystery devices reported anywhere in the nation", according to local press.
 On July 7, additional sightings were reported, with one report naming three 14- to 15-year-old boys as witnesses of a lone disc that was "the size of a motor scooter wheel".

 The Twin Falls disc was not the first story of a recovered disc.
-On July 8, it was reported that Army personnel at Roswell had recovered a 'flying disc'; the following day, it was reported that the Roswell debris was an ordinary weather balloon.
+On July 8, it had been reported that Army personnel at Roswell had recovered a 'flying disc'; the following day, it was reported that the Roswell debris was an ordinary weather balloon.
 On July 10, United Press reported on a hoax saucer allegedly recovered in North Hollywood.